 "Archery is like my anchor; it's sort of what keeps me going."
 Mehak Sangani from NYU Abu Dhabi Class of 2021 is a member of Sri Lanka's national archery team.

 A student led initiative that celebrates the unity of humanity and the love for the environmental diversity of our planet.

-The Executive Board deliberates on all issues presented to the Student Government, including matters pertaining to student interest groups; academic policies and curricula; campus life policies, services, and facilities, and any issues pertaining to the global network university as they apply to the NYUAD Student Body.
+The Executive Board deliberates on all issues presented to the Student Government, including matters pertaining to student interest groups; academic policies and curricula; campus life policies, services, and facilities, and any issues pertaining to NYU’s global network as they apply to the NYUAD Student Body.

 The executive board is made up of the following positions:

 The management is constituted by the following positions: